-Resolution ("ADR") is a valued tool in the resolution of litigated matters.
-An appropriate mechanism for ADR shall be discussed by the Court and counsel at the Case Management Conference.
-The Case Management Order shall order the parties to a specific ADR process, to be conducted either by a court-assigned or an agreed-upon facilitator and shall establish a deadline for its completion.
+8.1 - Alternative Dispute Resolution Mandatory in All Cases.
+Alternative Dispute Resolution ("ADR") is a valued tool in the resolution of litigated matters.
+An appropriate mechanism for ADR shall be discussed by the Court and counsel, with an order directing the parties to a specific ADR process, to be conducted either by a court-assigned or an agreed-upon facilitator and shall establish a deadline for its completion.